Appetizers : $7 - $99

 Park Restaurant opened in 2011 in Westmount.
-Since then, chef Antonio Park’s restaurant has become a “must” in the city where you can enjoy excellent Japanese cuisine with Korean and South American influences.
+Since then, chef Antonio Park’s restaurant has become a “must” in the city, where diners can experience excellent Japanese cuisine with Korean and South American influences.

 Born in Argentina, Antonio moved to Montreal at an early age.
 His passion for cooking led him to study abroad to enrich his knowledge and perfect his techniques.
 He trained at a culinary school in Tokyo where he learnt the basics of French, Italian, and Japanese cuisines but also much more.

 After working at Kaizen restaurant, Antonio went on to the kitchen of the exclusive private Club 357C, as well as places in Toronto, New York and Tokyo before launching his own Park Restaurant in Montreal’s Westmount district.
-“I opened Park in this neighborhood because I’ve lived here all my life.
+“I opened Park in this neighbourhood because I’ve lived here all my life.
 Westmount is really my city,” says the chef, who is in his third year of being a judge on Chopped Canada.
-Following Park Restaurant, several other new openings that include Antonio have happened – Lavanderia, Jatoba, Flyjin, Kampai Garden and 12 Lakes event company.
+Following Park Restaurant, several other new openings that include Antonio have unfolded since then – Lavanderia, Jatoba, Flyjin, Kampai Garden and q 12 Lakes event company.

 Over time, and following a fire that inflicted significant damage, the interior of the restaurant has been updated.
 Designed by Antonio himself, the 48-seat space is warm and inviting.
 The abundance of wood and the minimalist aspect of the decor lend Park a sophisticated atmosphere yet it remains unpretentious.
 The custom and beautifully crafted tables were designed by Haiz Nowman and each has its own unique design.